Extinction threshold: Deterministic

 δ= species parameter, or how successful a species is in colonizing a patch.

 Stochastic

 Stochastic metapopulation models take into account stochasticity, which is the non-deterministic or random processes in nature.
 With this approach a metapopulation may be above the threshold if determined that it is unlikely it will go extinct within a certain time period.

 The complex nature of these models can result in a small metapopulation that is considered to be above the deterministic extinction threshold, but in reality has a high risk of extinction.

+A 2025 study published in the journal PLOS One examines the critical fertility threshold needed to avoid extinction in a sexual population considering demographic stochasticity.
+The results indicate that the fertility rate must exceed 2.7 children per woman to prevent the extinction of the population, which is higher than the conventional replacement level of 2.1.

 Other factors

 When using metapopulation-type models to predict extinction thresholds there are a number of factors that can affect the results of a model.
 First, including more complicated models, rather than relying solely on the Levins model produces different dynamics.
 For example, in an article published in 2004, Otso Ovaskainen and Ilkka Hanski explained with an empirical example that when factors such as Allee effect or Rescue effect were included in modeling the extinction threshold, there were unexpected extinctions in a high number of species.
 A more complex model came up with different results, and in practicing conservation biology this can add more confusion to efforts to save a species from the extinction threshold.
 Transient dynamics, which are effects on the extinction threshold because of instability in either the metapopulation or environmental conditions, is also a large player in modeling results.
 Landscapes that have recently endured habitat loss and fragmentation may be less able to sustain a metapopulation than previously understood without considering transient dynamics.
 Finally, environmental stochasticity, which may be spatially correlated, can lead to amplified regional stochastic fluctuations and therefore greatly affect the extinction risk.